Onyx-Protocol/Onyx/docs/building-applications/assets.md

 $code ../examples/java/Assets.java external-issue

-## Trade asset units by issuing to an external party

-Chain Core enables risk-free bilateral trades.
-The steps are as follows:

-1. The first party builds a partial transaction proposing the trade
-2. The first party signs the partial transaction
-3. The first party sends the partial transaction to the second party
-4. The second party builds onto the partial transaction to satisfy the proposed trade
-5. The second party signs the complete transaction
-6. The second party submits the transaction to the blockchain

-We first build a transaction whereby Acme proposes to issue 1000 units of Acme Common stock to Bob for $50,000.
-Note: the USD asset is denominated in cents, so the amount is 5,000,000.

-$code ../examples/java/Assets.java build-trade-a

-The transaction builder constructs the transaction such that issuing 1000 units of Acme Common stock *requires* 5,000,000 units of USD (cents) to simultaneously be received into Acme's account.
-We can then sign this transaction with the key used to create the Acme Common stock asset to authorize Acme's portion of the proposed trade.

-$code ../examples/java/Assets.java sign-trade-a

-The partial transaction can now be sent to Bob.
-Bob builds onto the transaction to satisfy the trade offer.
-Note: Bob has locally aliased the Acme Common stock asset as `acme_common-stock`.

-$code ../examples/java/Assets.java build-trade-b

-The complete transaction can now be signed with the key used to create Bob's account.

-$code ../examples/java/Assets.java sign-trade-b

-Finally, Bob can submit the transaction to the blockchain to execute the trade.

-$code ../examples/java/Assets.java submit-trade

 ### Retire asset units

 To retire units of an asset from an account, we can build a transaction using an `account_alias` and `asset_alias`.